dieterlab969/getkenka-web/README.md

 ## 📖 Project Overview

-**GetKenka** is a for-profit platform that manages and sells **Lifetime Memberships** to an exclusive private group.
+**GETKENKA** is a for-profit platform that manages and sells **Lifetime Memberships** to an exclusive private group.
 The system handles the full membership lifecycle — from public landing and membership application, through secure payment processing, to gated member access.

 The business model is straightforward:

-1. A visitor discovers GetKenka and submits a membership request.
+1. A visitor discovers GETKENKA and submits a membership request.
 2. They are directed to a one-time **Lifetime Membership** payment.
 3. Upon successful payment, their account is instantly activated with full member privileges.
 4. All future logins are verified against their membership status before granting access to the private group.